Bhavya1-7-4/Enhancing-cross-lingual-transfer-using-manifold-mixup/README.md

 ## 📝 Overview
 This project explores the use of **Manifold Mixup (X-Mixup)** to enhance cross-lingual transfer in Natural Language Processing (NLP).
 Traditional models often struggle when trained in one language and tested in another, especially in **low-resource scenarios**.
 By applying X-Mixup, we aim to help models generalize better by **mixing internal representations** (not just raw inputs), allowing more effective knowledge transfer across languages.

-> ✨ This work was conducted as part of an NLP internship under the guidance of Dr. Karthick Seshadri sir and Dr. Sastry sir at **NIT Andhra Pradesh**.
+> ✨ This work was conducted as part of an research internship under the guidance of Dr. Karthick Seshadri sir and Dr. Sastry sir at **NIT Andhra Pradesh**.

 ---